Smit-tay/SwiftRos2/README.md

 SwiftRos2 provides full ROS2 integration for the UArm Swift Pro — a 3-DOF desktop robotic arm with a parallel linkage mechanism.
-It exposes the arm's capabilities as standard ROS2 topics and services, making it compatible with any ROS2 consumer including TopicFS, SteampunkClock, RViz2, and custom applications.
+It exposes the arm's capabilities as standard ROS2 topics and services, making it compatible with any ROS2 consumer including TopicFS, RViz2, and custom applications.

 SwiftRos2 is designed to be self-contained.
 It communicates with other ROS2 nodes (including TopicFS) via DDS over the host network.
 No shared filesystem or shared